-The Chelsea Planning Commission recognizes that the creation of the Mixed-Use Development Area may not be viewed as making "substantial progress toward" the goals of §4302.
 The Planning Commission clearly intends for Chelsea's Village to remain the cultural center of the community.
-The creation of these land use areas is an attempt to mitigate the adverse effects of potential flood hazards, increase the community's flood resiliency (which is consistent with §4382(a)(12)(A)(i) - Flood Resiliency) and allow for continued commercial growth in the community that is consistent with Chelsea's character.
+The purpose of the Mixed Use Development Area is to mitigate the adverse effects of potential flood hazards, increase the community's flood resiliency (which is consistent with §4382(a)(12)(A)(i) - Flood Resiliency), and allow for continued commercial growth in the community that is consistent with Chelsea's character.
 Regulatory tools will be utilized to ensure that development proposed in these land use areas does not encourage sprawl or strip development.

-To encourage a strong and diverse local economy that provides satisfying and rewarding employment opportunities for residents while maintaining the community's rural character by providing locations in town where employers can locate that are outside of the Flood Hazard Area or potential flood hazard damages.
+To encourage a strong and diverse local economy that provides satisfying and rewarding employment opportunities for residents while maintaining the community's rural character by providing locations in town where employers can locate that are outside of the